tomkeays/lemoyne-pogo/README.md

 You report research tasks from the command line in Discord.

+The research tasks involving Pokemon encounters don't tell you up front which Pokemon will be the reward.
+There are several sites that provide handy infographics with this information, including [LeekDuck](https://leekduck.com/research/), [The Silph Road](https://thesilphroad.com/research-tasks), [GamePress](https://pokemongo.gamepress.gg/research-tasks-list), etc. In addition, Tom maintains a spreadsheet of the current Pokemon encounter research tasks at [https://tinyurl.com/tk-field-research](https://tinyurl.com/tk-field-research)

 PokeNav documentation: [https://docs.pokenavbot.com/research.html](https://docs.pokenavbot.com/research.html)

 Let's break this down for 3 of these